stfxecutables/df-analyze/README.md

 datasets, and, for some features and smaller datasets, perhaps overly agressive.
 However, if later feature selection is used, this selection is done on the one-hot encoded data, and so useless classes will be excluded in a more principled way there.
-The choice of 20 is thus somewhat conservative in the sense of not prematurely eliminating information, most of the time.
+The choice of 20 is thus (hopefully) somewhat conservative in the sense of not prematurely eliminating information, most of the time.

 ##### Categorical Target Deflation

 As above, target categorical variables are deflated, except when a target class has less than 30 samples.
-This deflation arguably be *much* more agressive: when doing e.g. 5-fold analyses on a dataset with such a target variable, each test fold would be expected to be 20% of the samples, so about 6 representatives of this class.
+This deflation arguably should be *much* more
+agressive: when doing e.g. 5-fold analyses on a dataset with such a target variable, each test fold would be expected to be 20% of the samples, so about 6 representatives of this class.
 This is highly unlikely to result in reliable performance estimates for this class, and so only introduces noise to final performance metrics.

 ### Univariate Feature Analyses